lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 These also use example videos contrasting live coding done poorly (<https://youtu.be/bXxBeNkKmJE>) and live coding done well (<https://youtu.be/SkPmwe_WjeY>).
-[@wilsonTeachingTechTogether2019] has a section on live coding.
+Finally, [@wilsonTeachingTechTogether2019] has a section on live coding.

 ## Acknowledgements

-The authors wish to thanks Dr David Martin (University of Dundee, Scotland) for suggesting the word 'participatory' to distinguish this form of live coding from other forms.
+The authors wish to thank Dr. David Martin (University of Dundee, Scotland) for suggesting the word 'participatory' to distinguish this form of live coding from other forms.